-Several years ago on a chilly Valentine’s Day evening, I found myself sitting cramped in a London restaurant with my ex-fiance, a Mr Unavailable.
-I felt agitated and irritated.
-I knew that he had intentions to propose which should be a wonderful event to look forward to, but instead, my mind was whirring with conflict.
-We’d only been together for a few months and most of the time he’d annoyed the crap out of me with his jealousy, possessiveness, and controlling, which had caused some enormous arguments.
+Several years ago, on a chilly Valentine’s Day evening, I found myself sitting cramped in a London restaurant with my ex-fiance, a Mr Unavailable.
+Agitated and irritated, I knew he intended to propose, which should be a wonderful event to look forward to.
+Instead, my mind whirred with conflict.
+We’d only been together for a few months, and most of the time he’d annoyed the crap out of me with his jealousy, possessiveness, and controlling, which had caused some enormous arguments.

-Our relationship was passionate but even sitting there trying not to throttle him, I knew that it was a mistake to say yes.
+Our relationship was passionate, but even sitting there trying not to throttle him, I knew it was a mistake to say yes.
 I guess I thought that if I said yes though, it would make everything alright.

 Like many a Mr Unavailable, he knew just how to kill a moment.

-You’d swear he needed a gold medal for him deciding that he wanted to propose yet the conflict of being a Mr Unavailable meant that despite him being the one to decide to do this grand gesture, he was behaving like a complete and utter assclown because he knew in his heart of hearts that he could never deliver on any of the shite that he talked about.
+You’d swear he needed a gold medal for him deciding that he wanted to propose.
+Yet the conflict of being a Mr Unavailable meant that despite him being the one to decide to do this grand gesture, he was behaving like a complete and utter assclown.
+He knew in his heart of hearts that he could never deliver on any of the shite he talked about.

-It’s a bit like when Mr Unavailables agree to go on holiday and then they essentially pee on your parade in the run up to it, or ruin the holiday itself because they don’t want you to think that you can count on them too much and…ultimately, they don’t want to be there and are feeling too connected, too committed.
+It’s a bit like when Mr Unavailables agree to go on holiday and then they essentially pee on your parade in the run up to it.
+Or they ruin the holiday itself.
+They don’t want you thinking that you can count on them too much and, ultimately, they don’t want to be there feeling too connected, too committed.

-Many women are fooled by being proposed to but what they don’t realise is that when it comes to assclowns and Mr Unavailables, the cost of forking out on a ring is still nothing compared to what they feel is the cost of actually delivering on the expectation of a ring, or even a relationship.
+Proposals fool many women.
+They don’t realise that, for assclowns and Mr Unavailables, the cost of forking out on a ring is still nothing compared to what they feel is the cost of actually delivering on the expectation of a ring or even a relationship.

-If anything, it buys them time and creates a massive illusion of how wonderful they are, that dissipates, leaving you very confused when you realise you’re not actually going to make it down the aisle.
+If anything, it buys them time and creates a massive illusion of how wonderful they are.
+Then that dissipates, leaving you very confused when you realise you’re not actually going to make it down the aisle.

-I know beyond a shadow of a doubt that the only reason why he proposed was to get the relationship under his control and remove the power he thought I had.
-His plan worked over time until I left him…
+I know beyond any doubt that the only reason he proposed was to get the relationship under his control.

-Despite my misgivings, I didn’t listen to myself and I said yes when he asked (looking back, you couldn’t get a more detached proposal and acceptance if you tried – fake smiles all round…), and afterwards as the reality set in, I wondered if it would be very bad manners to slip to the bathroom and make a rapid exit out the window!
+Despite my misgivings, I didn’t listen to myself.
+I said yes when he asked (looking back, you couldn’t get a more detached proposal and acceptance if you tried – fake smiles all round…).
+Afterwards, as the reality set in, I wondered if it would be very bad manners to slip to the bathroom and make a rapid exit out the window!

 Why am I telling you this?